jerrycyip/evaluate-news-nlp/README.md

 - Parse the response body to dynamically fill content on the page.
 - Test that the server and form submission work, making sure to also handle error responses if the user input does not match API requirements.
-- Go back to the web pack prod config and add the setup for service workers.
+- Go back to the web pack prod config and add the setup for service workers: npm i -D workbox-webpack-plugin
 - Test that the (prod) site is now available even when you stop your local server

 ## Future Enhancement(s)